woojong92/rest-express-prisma/README.md

 # REST API Example

-This example shows how to implement a **REST API with TypeScript** using [Express](https://expressjs.com/) and [Prisma Client](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/api.md).
-It is based on a SQLite database, you can find the database file with some dummy data at [`./prisma/dev.db`](./prisma/dev.db).
+This example shows how to implement a **REST API** using [Express](https://expressjs.com/) and [Prisma Client](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/api.md).
+It uses a SQLite database file with some initial dummy data which you can find at [`./prisma/dev.db`](./prisma/dev.db).

 ## How to use